Colon Tube Usage

 Non-toxic silicone colon tubes are available from our extensive colon cleanse product website.

 Once your enema bag is full, hang the bag from a towel rack, showerhead, shower curtain, or IV stand.
-Lubricate your colon tube.
+I recommend lubricating your colon tube with either Super Salve or Surgilube.
 Lie down on your left side in a comfortable location and insert the colon tube.
 (How the colon tube is inserted varies between individuals.)

-The preferred way to insert a colon tube is to begin a flow of the enema to create a channel of water, then insert the tube in stages, gradually.
+The preferred way to insert a colon tube is to begin a flow of the enema to create a channel of water or solution, then insert the tube in stages, gradually.

 It is not really necessary to get the entire colon tube into your colon in order to accomplish a "high" enema.
 Use time, patience, and gravity to your benefit.
 Unless your colon is congenitally abnormal or something similar, the enema should be able to reach the "high" areas of the colon.

 The recommended way to take a "deep" colon tube insertion is to start out on your left side.
-Take some tube and water and then, after the tube is "in" about 10 inches or more, turn over on your back, with hips elevated on a pillow.
+After the tube is slowly inserted about 10 inches or more with solution being taken in, turn over on your back, with hips elevated on a pillow.

-Remember that it’s not necessarily how deep the colon tube goes in, but rather how deep the water goes in that really counts.
+Remember that it’s not necessarily how deep the colon tube goes in, but rather how deep the solution goes in that really counts.
 This takes time, relaxation, and listening to one’s own body.

-Once you have taken the entire solution and have retained it for some time, sit on the toilet and let your colon and your body cleanse themselves.
+Once you have taken in the entire solution and have retained it for the recommended length of time, sit on the toilet and release the solution.

 UNSAFE COLON TUBE USAGE